Robert Avellanet: Biography

-Jet Privado was released digitally around the globe on January 20, 2009.

-In 2011 Robert moved to Los Angeles, California to persue a career in acting and throughout the next decade he worked in several tv series, films and commercials, and also released several music singles.
+In 2011 Avellanet moved to Los Angeles, California to pursue a career in acting and throughout the next decade he worked in several TV series, films and commercials, and also released several music singles.
+In 2011, he was interviewed for the American documentary television series Behind the Music episode that featured Ricky Martin.

 In 2014 he released his first album in English, Heart and Soul, 10 songs with influences of soul, jazz and pop rock.
 It was produced by Fernando Perdomo and co-produced by Robert himself.
 It features songs like When I Have You, Love Is A Journey and Shine Your Light.

 During 2015, Avellanet joined fellow former Menudo members Miguel Cancel, Ray Reyes, Rene Farrait and Charlie Masso in a tour throughout Latin America and United States, once again using the name Menudo.
 Right after this, he also participated in the Menudomania Forever tour, where Menudo's 40th anniversary was celebrated by bringing together a large number of former members.
 They performed in Miami, Florida, and in several cities of Mexico.

-Robert's latest feature film Free Dead Or Alive, streamed on Prime Video on August 8, 2022.
-There he portrays the son of a drug lord in a leading role.
+In 2022, Avellanet's starred in the film Free Dead Or Alive.
 He also wrote and recorded the theme song Comenzar de Nuevo; which is dedicated to immigrants.
-The film was distributed by 1091 Pictures and Cinema Black.

-Also in 2022 Robert founded Viva La Earth, a skin cream company that supports non-profit organizations, such as The Wayuu Taya Foundation.
-In the same year, Robert was part of the documentary Menudo Forever Young, "the chroncles of the rise and fall of the most iconic Latin American boy band", where he gave his testimony of his time in Menudo.
-It was directed by Angel Manuel Soto, and premiered at the Tribeca Film Festival, then released for streaming on HBO Max on June 23, 2022.

-Robert's latest music single The Dog Song (The Best of All) is a trbute to dogs and it was released on February 14, 2023.
-He also produced and co-directed the music video that was released on youtube on the same day.
+Also in 2022 Avellanet founded Viva La Earth, a skin cream company that supports non-profit organizations, such as The Wayuu Taya Foundation.
+In the same year, Robert was part of the documentary Menudo: Forever Young, where he gave his testimony of his time in Menudo.
+It was directed by Ángel Manuel Soto, and premiered at the Tribeca Film Festival.
+Robert's music single The Dog Song (The Best of All) was released on February 14, 2023.